-Our first in-person event for the second half of 2020 will take place in Copenhagen in October.
+Our in-person events for the second half of 2020 will include a return to Copenhagen in November.
 As of 8 June 2020, gatherings of up to 500 people are permitted in Denmark (provided that delegates remain mostly seated), and we will be following the advice of the Danish Authorities in ensuring that all recommended health and safety measures are followed on site: https://www.wonderfulcopenhagen.com/convention-bureau/news-room/wonderful-copenhagens-precautions-and-adaptation-coronavirus-efforts

 We are also working very closely with our venue, Axelborg at Tivoli, and suppliers to ensure the measures in place during SMN Copenhagen 2020 will provide a safe, pleasant and productive experience for all our guests.

 On-site & Social Distancing: